Esther7171/TryHackMe-Walkthroughs/Room/Silver-Platter/readme.md

 ### 1. Reconnaissance

-Network Scan

-We begin with an nmap scan to identify open ports and running services:
+The first step in any penetration test is reconnaissance—gathering as much information as possible about the target.
+In this case, we start by scanning the network using Nmap to identify open ports and running services.
 ```
-nmap -sC -sV
+nmap -sC -sV <ip>
 ```
 ```
 death@esther:~$ nmap 10.10.12.168 -sV -sC